 If you’re planning to have a big celebration as well at a later date, maybe when restrictions are able to be eased, then you need to approach your budget differently.

 So if you’re planning 2 events, then you need to split your budget across them and decide how much you want to spend on each one.
 If your big celebration will have all elements of a wedding, except the legal ceremony, then you’re going to need to save a healthy chunk of your overall budget for it.

 However, if you’ve decided to go with the small wedding and leave it at that, then you need to think about how much of your original wedding budget you’re happy to spend on a smaller day.
 If you go with the original or a similar amount, you can probably afford a few luxuries that a bigger guest list wouldn’t allow.
 For example, you might be able to serve champagne to your guests instead of prosecco.
+You might also consider including plenty of personalised details for your guests like individual menus, place cards and unique favours.

 A smaller wedding lends itself really well to more opulent décor.
 If you only have a small number of tables to decorate, then go for the wow factor.
 It’s also worth considering any décor you would like for your ceremony room.
 Candles always intimacy and for a bigger wow factor, consider a hanging installation of florals over your tables

 Maybe you could provide a buttonhole or corsage for all your guests rather than just your bridal party.
 Could you hire in beautiful table linens, crockery and glassware?
-And consider including plenty of personalised details for your guests like menus, place cards and favours.

 Food & Drink

 Having less guests to feed may mean that you can afford to up the ante on your catering choices.
 Maybe you can now afford to give your guests a choice of meal and you can choose the more expensive options.

 Do you want to make everyone’s drinks included for the day?
 Maybe you could ask your bar team to create a couple of personalised cocktails to be served to your guests.